 cookies, session, local storage

-In a Vue.js application (or any web application), the choice between using localStorage, cookies, or session storage depends on your specific use case and requirements.
+in a Vue.js application (or any web application), the choice between using localStorage, cookies, or session storage depends on your specific use case and requirements.
 Each has its advantages and limitations:

 1. LocalStorage: